What We Do

-The purpose of the East Richmond Neighborhood Council is to provide a forum for neighborhood residents to exchange ideas on community issues and neighborhood problems and to serve as a source of information on topics of interest in front of our city government and public agencies.
+The purpose of the East Richmond Neighborhood Council is to provide a forum for neighborhood residents to exchange ideas on community issues and neighborhood problems and to serve as a source of information on topics of interest before our city government and public agencies.

 - Our monthly meetings provide forums in which neighbors can state their concerns to elected officials, agency staff, and public safety officers.